Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Numerical Simulations and Experiments

-The MEE propgator aligned with the intervals of two adjcent measurements for state prediction.
-The satellite mass is \SI{961.831}{\kilo\gram}.
-Values of 1.23 and 2.0 were used for the coefficients of solar radiation pressure (SRP) and atmospheric drag calculations, respectively.
+The MEE propagator aligned with the intervals of two adjacent measurements for state prediction.
+The satellite mass was \SI{961.831}{\kilo\gram}.
+Constant values of 1.23 and 2.0 were used for the coefficients of solar radiation pressure (SRP) and atmospheric drag calculations, respectively.
 They are the two main surface forces acting on the LEO satellites.
-The effective areas are \SI{8.73}{\square \meter} for SRP and \SI{4.09}{\square \meter} for drag.
-As for field forces, the $100 \times 100$ GRACE Gravity Model GGM03S was considered, together with the third-body attractions from the Sun and Moon whose locations are obtained via the Jet Propulsion Laboratory ephemeris DE440~\cite{park2021jpl}.
+The effective areas were \SI{8.73}{\square \meter} for SRP and \SI{4.09}{\square \meter} for drag.
+As for field forces, the $100 \times 100$ GRACE Gravity Model GGM03S was considered, together with the third-body attractions from the Sun and Moon whose locations were obtained via the Jet Propulsion Laboratory ephemeris DE440~\cite{park2021jpl}.
 The solid Earth tide, ocean tide loading and relativistic effect were also considered for as field forces~\cite{yang2022phifa}.
 The Earth rotational parameters were taken from the Center for Orbit Determination in Europe~\cite{hefty2000analysis} to facilitate the transformations between the ECI frame and the Earth centred Earth fixed (ECEF) frame.
-It is indciated one-day orbit propagation via high-fidelity models can reach less than \SI{20}{\meter} in 3D position error and less than \SI{5}{\milli\meter\per\second} in 3D velocity error for the Sentinel 6A satellite.
+It is indicated one-day orbit propagation via high-fidelity models can reach less than \SI{20}{\meter} in 3D position error and less than \SI{5}{\milli\meter\per\second} in 3D velocity error for the Sentinel 6A satellite.

 During the measurement outage, the maximum time step was fixed at \SI{180}{\second} for the propagator to work with.
 Other time steps can also be chosen, but the process noise covariance matrix need to be adjusted accordingly.
 The initial condition for the satellite orbit can be generated via the method in~\cite{yang2021single} or using the two-line element (TLE).
 In this work, a set of TLE on the first day of the tracking window has been downloaded from \url{www.spacetrack.org} and propagated to the first observational epoch.
 The generated initial orbital state in the ECI frame is: